Dr John Colquhoun

 I undertake placement visits to some of our students who are working in industry on their placement year.

 I have instigated a connection with Tyne & Wear Archives and Museums which has seen them provide undergraduate dissertation project specifications.
-Any student interested in such a project, please look at the details provided in NESS and then please contact me for more information.
+Any student interested in such a project, please contact me for more information.

 My work as a Teaching Fellow has interested me in research surrounding teaching styles & pedagogies.